narcisaducovschi/narcisaducovschi/README.md

 I'm a second-year Web Application Development student (DAW).
 I have a strong interest in logical problem-solving and programming, and I enjoy writing clean, well-structured code to tackle complex challenges.

-Currently i'm currently learning Chinese as a personal challenge and out of curiosity.
 As a child, I dreamed of developing video games, and I haven’t ruled out chasing that path in the future.

 <!--
 <p align="center">